bernardlau171/COMP3335-project/General Training/step5.md

 `Show tables;`{{execute}}

+These tables includes the store's customer data, staff data, goods data and so on.

 while there is a lot more different tables in a actual woocommerce environment, similar to the picture below: